emylfy/simplify11/README.md

 </tr>
 </table>

-## 🪄 Also check this out!

-- [Simplify11 Unattended](https://github.com/emylfy/simplify11/blob/main/src/docs/autounattend_guide.md) - Guide for Automated Windows installation with customizable configurations

 ## 🌟 Credits

 <div align="center">

-### Built with inspiration from most unique projects
+### Built with inspiration from these unique projects

 </div>